cchanging/asterinas/docs/src/kernel/intel_tdx.md

 to read and modify TD VCPU state and TD private memory, which are not accessible when the TD is non-debuggable.

-Start Asterinas in a GDB-enabled TD and wait for debugging connection:
+Start Astros in a GDB-enabled TD and wait for debugging connection:

 ```bash
 make gdb_server INTEL_TDX=1